NullNoname/chromarks/README.md

 * Starting from 2016, users in Chrome Store reports redirection to lnkr.us or free-merchants.com.

+* As of May 8, 2016, Chromarks 2.6.1 was removed from the Chrome store.
+The chromarks.NET site remain and still linked to the now-defunct Chrome store page.

 ## What happened to Chromarks, anyway?
 On March 2016, a very similar takeover has happened to a popular Chrome extension "Better History" (https://github.com/better-history/better-history/issues/330) and it comes with the same redirection scheme to lnkr.us (https://www.reddit.com/r/Malware/comments/4cw9fz/lnkrus_redirect_malware_report/).